kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 2570 [AWT-EventQueue-0 @coroutine#1] INFO  Contributors - kotlin: loaded 30 repos
 2579 [DefaultDispatcher-worker-1 @coroutine#4] INFO  Contributors - starting loading for kotlin-koans
 ...
-2586 [DefaultDispatcher-worker-6 @coroutine#21] INFO  Contributors - starting loading for kotlinx.coroutines
+2586 [DefaultDispatcher-worker-6 @coroutine#36] INFO  Contributors - starting loading for mpp-example
 /* click on 'cancel' */
 /* but all the requests are still sent: */
-6402 [DefaultDispatcher-worker-6 @coroutine#4] INFO  Contributors - kotlin-koans: loaded 45 contributors
+6402 [DefaultDispatcher-worker-5 @coroutine#4] INFO  Contributors - kotlin-koans: loaded 45 contributors
 ...
-7428 [DefaultDispatcher-worker-8 @coroutine#21] INFO  Contributors - kotlinx.coroutines: loaded 100 contributors
+9555 [DefaultDispatcher-worker-8 @coroutine#36] INFO  Contributors - mpp-example: loaded 8 contributors
 ```

 Nothing happens!
-No coroutines are cancelled, all the requests are still sent.
+No coroutines are canceled, all the requests are still sent.

 Let's see how the cancellation is implemented in our "contributors" program.
-When the `cancel` button is clicked you need to explicitly cancel the main "loading" coroutine.
+When the `cancel` button is clicked, you need to cancel explicitly the main "loading" coroutine.
 Then it automatically cancels all the children coroutines.

 That's how we cancel the "loading" coroutine on the button click: